 DAY 1 – BANFF AVENUE

 Heading into the town of Banff is the perfect way to start your Rockies trip.
-From June 5 to mid-September, there is a three-block closure of Banff Avenue to cars.
+From May to mid-October, there is a three-block closure of Banff Avenue to cars.
 Take your time strolling, browsing local retailers, lounging on patios and sampling specialty cuisine as you drink in the magnificent views of Cascade Mountain.

 Stop by the SkiBig3 Adventure Hub (114 Banff Ave) to pick up your stand-up paddleboard for the next day.
 That way you can get an early start and not miss out on the best light of the day.